Effective Diabetic Dry Feet Treatment You Need Today

 What are the signs and symptoms of diabetic foot problems?

-Signs of diabetic foot problems include dry skin, cracks, blisters, and slow-healing wounds.
+Signs of diabetic foot problems include dry, cracked, or blistered skin, slow-healing wounds, and other related issues.
 Diabetes can reduce blood flow and nerve sensation in the feet.
 This makes them prone to these issues.

 Diabetes can damage nerves and reduce blood flow to the feet.
 This leads to various complications.
 These include dry skin, cracks, and an increased risk of infections and other foot problems.